 - The curriculum also offers a dynamic community of caring created by full-time tenure track faculty and small classes

 Faculty in the RN to BSN program view registered nurse students as colleagues and make every attempt to structure learning experiences to meet the needs of adult learners.
-Recognizing the associate degree or diploma in nursing as a foundation for further studies and clinical experiences are identified to complement previous experiences of the enrolled RN’s.
+Recognizing the associate degree or diploma in nursing as a foundation for further studies, clinical experiences are identified to complement previous experiences of the enrolled RN’s.
 Applicants for admission should be aware of the difficulties that may be encountered in attempting to work full-time while completing RN to BSN nursing courses and core courses.